EchoMAV/docs/docs/echopilot_ai_pinout.md

 PIN 4        | O            | +5V         | Fan PWM Signal

 #### FMU USB (J7)
 This is a USB-C connector following USB 2.0 specifications.
 It provides access to the autopilot (FMU) via the main STM32H7 processor.
-Connect to this port for configuation of the autopilot or autopilot firmware updates.
+Connect to this port for configuration of the autopilot or autopilot firmware updates.

-Connector: J7, Part Number: 12401610E4#2A
+Connector: J7, Part Number: 1054500101
-Mating Connector: Standard USB-C cable.
-Does not need to be USB 3 compliant.
+Mating Connector: USB-C 2.0 compliant cable.

-#### Jetson USB 3.1 SS (J31)
+#### Jetson USB Console (J15)
-This is a USB-C connector following USB 3.1 SS specifications.
-This provides a high-speed USB connection to the Jetson SOM.
-We recommended using this connector for 4G/5G modems, USB drives or other peripherals needing high speed access.
-For lower-speed peripherals, 4 USB 2.0 ports are available on the Carrier Board.
+This is a USB-C connector providing console UART access to the Jetson SOM via an FTDI FT231XQ-R USB to Serial converter.

-Connector: J31, Part Number: 12401610E4#2A
+Connector: J15, Part Number: 1054500101
-Mating Connector: USB-C 3.1 compliant cable.
+Mating Connector: USB-C 2.0 compliant cable.

+#### FMU SD Card (J10)
+MicroSD card for logging from the FMU.

+Connector: J10, Part Number: 5025700893
+Mating Connector: MicroSD Card

 ### Bottom Side EchoPilot AI